PEXANE2/azure-docs.tr-tr/articles/cosmos-db/create-cosmosdb-resources-portal.md

 > * [Xamarin](create-sql-api-xamarin-dotnet.md)
 >

 Azure Cosmos DB, Microsoft'un genel olarak dağıtılmış çok modelli veritabanı hizmetidir.
-Azure Cosmos DB, bir bütün olarak genel dağıtım ve yatay Azure Cosmos DB ölçek özelliğinden yararlanan anahtar/değer veritabanlarını, belge veritabanlarını ve grafik veritabanlarını hızlıca oluşturmak ve sorgulamak için kullanabilirsiniz.
+You can use Azure Cosmos DB to quickly create and query key/value databases, document databases, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

-Bu hızlı başlangıçta Azure portal kullanarak Azure Cosmos DB bir [SQL API](sql-api-introduction.md) hesabı oluşturma, bir belge veritabanı ve kapsayıcı oluşturma ve kapsayıcıya veri ekleme işlemlerinin nasıl yapılacağı gösterilmiştir.
+This quickstart demonstrates how to use the Azure portal to create an Azure Cosmos DB [SQL API](sql-api-introduction.md) account, create a document database and container, and add data to the container.

 ## <a name="prerequisites"></a>Önkoşullar

-Bir Azure aboneliği veya ücretsiz Azure Cosmos DB deneme hesabı
+An Azure subscription or free Azure Cosmos DB trial account
 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]

 - [!INCLUDE [cosmos-db-emulator-docdb-api](../../includes/cosmos-db-emulator-docdb-api.md)]